This Easter table setting full of pink ranunculus and sweet bunny plates is perfect for Easter, Passover, or even a spring dinner party.

 I was lucky enough to find ranunculus at my local Trader Joe’s last week, and you better believe I plucked some right up!
 They’re one of my absolute favorite spring flowers and I can never get enough of them!

 My centerpiece consists of the pink and white ranunculus in a white enamel vintage watering can.
-Funny because I probably never would have picked this, but I ended up loving how it looks!
+Funny because I probably never would have thought to use this, but I ended up loving how it looks!
+And if you don’t want to spring for a vintage one, this white watering can is adorable (and can be used afterward to you know, water the plants!) 😉

 The watering can really gives the whole table that garden feeling.
 I simply mixed the pink and white flowers with some eucalyptus – so easy!
 And another benefit?
 If you can find them, ranunculus last soo long!
 They are still here on the dining table, and I did this table over 10 days ago!